Bad Credit Score? Here’s How to Fix it

 Credit Score Criteria

 Before you can learn how to fix your credit, it’s helpful to understand what makes up a credit score.
-Many banks and credit unions use FICO Scores to determine your creditworthiness.
-This score is derived from three different credit reporting agencies -- Experian, Equifax and Transunion – which all collect credit data throughout your financial lifetime.
-FICO then assigns each person a score between 300 and 850.
-Not all credit scores are FICO scores, but since it’s widely used, let’s start with a breakdown of how a FICO score is calculated:
+Banks and credit unions use a variety of credit scoring models to determine your creditworthiness, like FICO® Scores and VantageScore.
+A credit score is derived from three different credit reporting agencies -- Experian, Equifax and Transunion – which all collect credit data throughout your financial lifetime.
+VantageScore is just one credit model used to develop a credit score ranging between 300 and 850 for each person.
+Not all credit scores are VantageScore credit scores, but since it’s widely used, let’s start with a breakdown of how this credit score is calculated based on the weight of the following factors:

 Step 1: Get a Free Copy of Your Credit Report